dotnet/AspNetCore.Docs/aspnetcore/mvc/razor-pages/index.md

 When the `@namespace` directive is contained in *_ViewImports.cshtml*, the specified namespace supplies the prefix for the generated namespace in the Page that imports the `@namespace` directive.
 The rest of the generated namespace (the suffix portion) is the dot-separated relative path between the folder containing *_ViewImports.cshtml* and the folder containing the page.

-For example, the code behind file *Pages/Customers/Edit.cshtml.cs* explicitly sets the namespace:
+For example, the `PageModel` class *Pages/Customers/Edit.cshtml.cs* explicitly sets the namespace:

 [!code-cs[](index/sample/RazorPagesContacts2/Pages/Customers/Edit.cshtml.cs?name=snippet_namespace)]